ohata-toast/Cloud-Scheduler/en/manage-schedule.md

 This document explains the feature to manage the schedules you create.

-!!! tip "Important"
-    Date data is based on UTC+09:00.

 ## Modify Schedule
 You can select a schedule to change its information, including execution information, target information, and more.
 Select the schedule you want to change, then click **Modify Schedule**.
 See [Create Schedule](create-schedule) to change the schedule information.